rexresearch

 known in the art, for example, dip-coating and spin-coating.
 The

-coating may be repeated a number of times resulting in a number of
+coating may be repeated a number of times resulting in a number

-323-523 K followed by calcination at between 523-923 K. In one
+between 323-523 K followed by calcination at between 523-923 K.

-converted to [gamma]-alumina (AI2O3) nanofibres.
-The
+nanofibres are converted to [gamma]-alumina (AI2O3) nanofibres.

-[gamma]-alumina nanofibres retain a similar morphology to the
+The [gamma]-alumina nanofibres retain a similar morphology to

-which it is generated.
+layer on which it is generated.

-Thus, a hierarchical structure of non-woven meshes with increasing
+Thus, a hierarchical structure of non-woven meshes with

-porous substrate is achieved.
+but relatively porous substrate is achieved.

 Further, post-construction, modification of the surface of the